-To set System ON CDP Charge Mode, click System Settings -> USB under TOSHIBA group in All apps.
+To set System ON CDP Charge Mode, click Start -> TOSHIBA -> System Settings -> USB.

 Enabled Rapid USB battery charge at maximum 1.5A while PC is powered On.
 Disabled Conventional USB battery charge while PC is powered On.

 The "System ON CDP Charge Mode" might not work with certain external devices even if they are compliant with the USB specifications.
 In those cases, use a USB port without "USB Sleep and Charge function" or disable "System ON CDP Charge Mode".